Comparison

 Mexico: Residente Permanente requires ~$2,700/month income.
 Process completed in 2–4 months through Mexican consulates.

 Costa Rica: Pensionado requires $1,000/month — lower bar.
 Processing takes 9–10 months.
-Under Law #9996, applicants before July 2026 can import up to 2 vehicles and household goods duty-free — a benefit worth $15,000–$80,000+.

 The Honest Bottom Line